Table of Contents

 Closed on Saturdays, Sundays, and Holidays

-Please note that both bookstores follow the U of L Emergency Closing schedule.
-Special hours will be posted on the bookstore website under the calendar of events.
+Please note that both campus stores follow the U of L Emergency Closing schedule.
+Special hours will be posted on the campus store website under the calendar of events.

 Like us on Facebook and Twitter.